-Learn how to facilitate a safety check using Retrium's Safety Check radar
+Learn how to facilitate a Safety Check Radar.

 This radar is the best way to ensure that everyone is willing to participate fully in the conversation.
 After all, what’s the point of setting aside time to discuss issues or concerns if no one is willing to openly share their perspective?

 Begin the safety check by selecting this option from the radar list.
 During the “define” phase, the team should agree on your team’s shared definition for the labels on each spoke of the radar retrospective.

 - Do you feel comfortable speaking up?

 - Do you feel included?

 - Do you feel heard?

 After this, you can move on to the “collect” phase, where each team member will rate their safety on these spokes from 1 (poor) to 5 (excellent) before moving on to the “analyze” step.

 Analyzing the Results